-Circulate Capital is an investment management firm dedicated to financing innovation, companies, and infrastructure that prevent the flow of plastic waste into the world's ocean while advancing the circular economy.
+Circulate Capital is an emerging market investment management firm that finances innovations, companies, and infrastructure that scale solutions to the plastic waste and climate change crises.

 Waste is an international crisis

-There are an estimated 150 million tons of plastic in the ocean today and that number grows by approximately 8 million tons a year -- the equivalent to a garbage truck unloading every minute.
+There are an estimated 150 million tons of plastic in the ocean today and this number grows by 11 million metric tons per year, drastically damaging habitats and leaving marine life at risk.

-Research has found that most of that plastic enters the ocean from just five countries in South and Southeast Asia and that we could reduce the flow by as much as 50% by investing in waste and recycling management and even more if we invest in alternative materials and technologies.
+Research has found that most of that plastic enters the ocean from just five countries in South and Southeast Asia and that we could reduce the flow by as much as 50 percent by investing in waste and recycling management and even more if we invest in innovative materials and technologies.

-Investors have a key role to play and it is time to act now.
-To unlock the capital needed from institutional investors to build circular supply chains and sustainable waste and recycling systems in South and Southeast Asia, catalytic capital needs to prove that investing in this sector is scalable and can generate competitive returns.
+To unlock the capital needed to build circular supply chains and sustainable waste and recycling systems in South and Southeast Asia, we want to prove that investing in this sector is scalable and can generate competitive returns.

 Identify, incubate and invest

 At Circulate Capital, we identify, incubate, and invest in opportunities designed to intercept ocean plastic at the source by collecting, sorting, processing, and recycling waste in South and Southeast Asian countries.
 As a result, waste is diverted from the environment into the recycling value chain, furthering the circular economy.